silnrsi/font-scheherazade/tools/buildcomp/readme.txt

 WHAT THIS FOLDER IS ABOUT

+Building composites is NOT a regular part of the Scheherazade New build system.
+Composites MAY be built initially, but we have not been rerunning the composite builder for the same glyphs again.
+Thus, these files are placed here for an example if needed for future building, but they should not be rerun without intentional thought.
+---

 This folder is used to generate glyphs from components.
 The component definitions are stored in absGlyphList.xslx/csv/txt.
 Two utility scripts are run to modify the UFO files.

 * psfcsv2comp -i glyphs2build.csv compdefns.txt